Tips and Troubleshooting¶

 Are you seeing this error message, even after running

 You don't appear to have the necessary database backend installed for connection string you're trying to use.
-Available backends include: Postgresql: pip install psycopg2 MySQL: pip install mysql-connector-python For details on connection strings and other backends, please see the SQLAlchemy documentation on dialects at: http://www.sqlalchemy.org/docs/dialects/
+Available backends include: PostgreSQL: pip install psycopg2 MySQL: pip install mysql-connector-python OR pip install mysqlclient For details on connection strings and other backends, please see the SQLAlchemy documentation on dialects at: https://www.sqlalchemy.org/docs/dialects/

 First, make sure that you can open a